markoka101/blackjack-capstone/README.md

 ## Upcoming Features
 Multiplayer functionality

-Create new games, or join existing ones from a list
+Create new games and join existing ones from a list

 ## Author
 - [@markoka101](https://github.com/markoka101)